tomhosking/separator/README.md

 python -m pip install -r requirements.txt
 ```

-<a href="http://tomho.sk/models/separator/data_paralex.zip" >Download our split of Paralex</a>
+<a href="http://tomho.sk/models/separator/data_paralex.zip" download>Download our split of Paralex</a>

-<a href="http://tomho.sk/models/separator/data_qqp.zip">Download our split of QQP</a>
+<a href="http://tomho.sk/models/separator/data_qqp.zip" download>Download our split of QQP</a>

-<a href="http://tomho.sk/models/separator/separator_paralex.zip">Download a pretrained checkpoint for Paralex</a>
+<a href="http://tomho.sk/models/separator/separator_paralex.zip" download>Download a pretrained checkpoint for Paralex</a>

-<a href="http://tomho.sk/models/separator/separator_qqp.zip">Download a pretrained checkpoint for QQP</a>
+<a href="http://tomho.sk/models/separator/separator_qqp.zip" download>Download a pretrained checkpoint for QQP</a>

 Model zip files should be unzipped into `./models`, eg `./models/separator-qqp-v1.2`.
 Data zip files should be unzipped into `./data/`.